bentoml/rag-tutorials/03-custom-llm/README.md

-# Rag Web Service with custom LLM service
+# Integrating a Custom LLM

+This is the fourth tutorial of this BentoML RAG example project.

-In [last section](../02-custom-embedding/) we replace the default OpenAI embedding model with our own model.
-In this section, we want to use our own LLM model to do question-answering.
-LlamaIndex supports any LLM model service that has OpenAI-compatible API via [OpenAI like LLM](https://docs.llamaindex.ai/en/stable/api_reference/llms/openai_like/).
+In the [last tutorial](../02-custom-embedding/), we replaced the default OpenAI embedding model with our custom model.
+In this tutorial, we will use our own LLM for the question-answering service.

-BentoML has [an example](https://github.com/bentoml/BentoVLLM) showing how to make an LLM service using [vLLM](https://github.com/vllm-project/vllm).
-This example includes utility codes to add OpenAI-compatible endpoints to the LLM service.
-We can just copy the `service.py` from the example to `llm.py` in our code base, then also copy the utility codes `bentovllm_openai/` to our code base.
-Then we can import the LLM service in our `service.py`.
-The modifications needed for importing and `__init__` method is:
+LlamaIndex supports any LLM that has OpenAI-compatible APIs via [OpenAILike](https://docs.llamaindex.ai/en/stable/api_reference/llms/openai_like/).
+BentoML provides [an example project BentoVLLM](https://github.com/bentoml/BentoVLLM) of building an LLM service using [vLLM](https://github.com/vllm-project/vllm).
+It includes utility code to add OpenAI-compatible endpoints.
+Therefore, we can integrate it into our existing service setup.

+## Set up the custom LLM

+First, we need to copy `service.py` from the BentoVLLM example to a new file named `llm.py`.
+Also, bring over the `bentovllm_openai` directory containing the utility code.
+This is already done, and you can see the entire code in `llm.py` in this directory.

+Then, update `service.py` to include the new LLM service.
+The modifications needed for importing and `__init__` method include:

 ```diff
 +from llama_index.llms.openai_like import OpenAILike